FabiMe/Fitness-Forge/README.md

 ![image-20240504-152704](https://github.com/FabiMe/Fitness-Forge/assets/136444209/a9dc86c2-eee2-4619-b8e4-8ec3bf906411)

-Generally speaking the realization of the project was a continuous process of planning, prioritizing implementing and testing functionalities covered in the user stories.
+Generally speaking the realization of the project was a continuous process of planning, prioritizing, implementing and testing functionalities covered in the user stories.
 The GitHub Projects can be accessed via: https://github.com/users/FabiMe/projects/6

 ### Wireframes
 Wireframes are simplified, rough sketches of the basic structure of the website.
 Wireframes are created in an early state and should but might not cover all crucial functionalities and structures of the websites pages.
 To create the wireframes of this project Figma has been used: